confluentinc/kafka-tutorials/README.md

 ## Description of tutorial parts

-#### 1. Describe the problem your tutorial solves
+#### 1. Describe the question your tutorial answers

-The first thing to do is articulate what problem your tutorial is meant to solve.
-Every tutorial contains a problem statement and an example scenario.
+The first thing to do is articulate what question your tutorial is meant to answer.
+Every tutorial contains a question and an example scenario.
 Edit `_data/tutorials.yml` and add your entry.
 The top item in this file represents the _short name_ for your tutorial.
 For example, the tutorial for transforming events of a stream is _transforming_.
 You'll also notice a `status` attribute.
 You can `enable` as many stacks as you'd like to author for this tutorial, but we recommend starting with just one.

 #### 2. Make the directory structure